Simple Business Debt Guide

 What are preference debts?

 The company law empowers certain creditors to recover money owed.
-Note, priority creditors impact when the action takes place upon the company then will severely impact your ability to run the business effectively.
-Failing to react promptly may cause::
+Note, priority creditors impact when the action takes place on the company, then it will severely impact your ability to run the business effectively.
+Failure to react promptly may cause::

 - Utilities to be disconnected;